cataliist/learn_python3/pyhtnon_in_one_day/README.md

 $ python3 playWithPython.py

-playWithStrings.py:         higly used functions has been demonstrate to manipulate string playWithTypeCasting.py      functions to convert one type of variable to another one
+playWithStrings.py:         higly used functions have been demonstrate to manipulate string playWithTypeCasting.py      functions to convert one type of variable to another one playWithList.py             functions have been demonstrated to manipulate list